by Sebastian Cenizo

 Warranty-wise, the X7 comes with three years/36,000 miles of complimentary maintenance and a 12-year/unlimited-mileage rust perforation warranty.
 Also included is a four-year/50,000-mile limited warranty and four years of roadside assistance.

-The BMW X7 has thus far not been tested by either the NHTSA nor the IIHS, but with an impressive spread of standard safety features, it would likely fare well in a crash.
+No review of the 2020 BMW X7 has thus far been done by either the NHTSA or the IIHS, but with an impressive spread of standard safety features, it would likely fare well in a crash.

 The BMW X7 is fitted with a wide variety of safety features as standard, including a rearview camera, hill start assist, adaptive LED headlights, adaptive cruise control, parking sensors (both at the front and in the rear), adaptive brake lights, a crash preparation system, post-crash braking with fuel and electrical shut-offs and SOS hazard lighting, a drowsy driver warning, lane departure warning, active blind-spot monitoring with rear cross-traffic alert, and forward-collision warning with city-speed collision mitigation.
 Options include a head-up display, lane keep assist, an evasion aid, traffic jam autonomous driving, an autonomous parking assistant, and a surround-view 3D camera.

-Pricing on the 2020 X7 starts at $73,900 for the xDrive40i model, exclusive of a $995 destination and handling fee.
-The mid-range xDrive50i is naturally a lot pricier, starting at a base price of $92,600, while the range-topping X7 M50i starts at $99,600 - presumably below the R100k mark as a sales tactic.
+The price of the BMW X7 starts at $73,900 for the xDrive40i model, which is exclusive of a $995 destination and handling fee.
+The mid-range xDrive50i is naturally a lot more costly, starting at a base price of $92,600, while the range-topping X7 M50i has an MSRP of $99,600 - presumably below the R100k mark as a sales tactic.
 Fully loaded, however, you can knock on the door of a $120,000 price tag all too easily.

 The 2020 X7 is available in three trims: xDrive40i, xDrive50i, and M50i.
 The base model is fitted with a 3.0-liter turbocharged inline-six producing 335 hp and 330 lb-ft of torque, all of which is sent through an eight-speed Steptronic automatic gearbox, with all four wheels receiving motivation.
 As standard, the base model comes with SensaTec faux leather, 21-inch wheels, adaptive LED headlights, launch control, a pair of 12.3-inch multimedia screens, a panoramic sunroof, and adjustable air suspension.
 Other features include heated 16-way power front seats, four-zone climate control, and extended ambient lighting.